David Laly

-David Laly (born 7 November 1992) is an Indonesian professional footballer who plays as a winger for Liga 1 club RANS Nusantara.
+David Laly (born 7 November 1992) is an Indonesian professional footballer who plays as a winger for Liga 2 club Persijap Jepara.

 Club career

 Pelita Bandung Raya

 He signed a contract with Pelita Bandung Raya on 18 November 2013.
 Laly made his debut on 1 February 2014 in a match against Persita Tangerang.
 On 26 May 2014, Laly scored his first goal for Pelita Bandung Raya against Persegres Gresik United in the 16th minute at the Si Jalak Harupat Stadium, Soreang, Bandung.

 Persib Bandung

-On January 21, 2016, he signed a one-year contract with Persib Bandung on a free transfer, alongside his club teammates Rachmad Hidayat and Kim Kurniawan.
+On 21 January 2016, he signed a one-year contract with Persib Bandung on a free transfer, alongside his club teammates Rachmad Hidayat and Kim Kurniawan.

 Barito Putera

 In the 2017 season, he signed a one-year contract with PS Barito Putera.
 Laly made his debut on 15 April 2014 in a match against Mitra Kukar.
 On 18 July 2017, Laly scored his first goal for Barito Putera against PSM Makassar in the 73rd minute at the Andi Mattalatta Stadium, Makassar.